VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 More referral system additions.
 Added refer= to the [vyps-pe] system to where if they have a referral code entered it gives them points.
 This way admins can gate in earnings transfers through point exchanges.
 NOTE: This does not work on WooWallet transfers.
 Yet...
 There is a side plan to roll the WW shortcode into the PE one and use short code attribute to specify.
 Created [vyps-refer-bal] which shows log of the points earned by users referrals.
 NOTE: This is not who has their codes, but had their code and earned them points at some time in the past.
+You will have to specify the pid= like you would in the public balance.

 = 00.05.04 =